benmatselby/frost/README.md

 # Configuration

-You will need the following environment variables defining:
+You will need the following environment variables defining depending on which services you want to use:

 ```
 $ export VSTS_ACCOUNT=""